hwalter734/hwalter734/README.md

 ## I'm a Business Engineer and a Data Scientist

-- 👨🏻‍💻 I'm currently working as an intern in GBM as a Software Specialist
+- 👨🏻‍💻 I'm currently working as a Data Engineer in Banco Agromercantil S.A. full time and at the same time, completing an internship in GBM as a Software Specialist focused in automation
 - 📚 Finalizing my last year of the career
 - 🎵 Deeply passionate about music, my favorite artist is Ben Howard!
 Also I know how to play guitar, piano and bass.